GianlucaGuarini/fcf/readme.md

 ### functional conditions with arguments

-The `fcf.if` `run` method allows you to pass arguments into your ifFlow chain
+The `fcf.if.run` method allows you to pass arguments into your ifFlow chain

 ```js
 fcf